Bassem-2000/Verify-Adress-NLP/README.md

 The repository includes the following components:

-- **Model Architecture Code**: The architecture of the sentiment analysis model is defined in the file `model_architecture.py`.
+- **Model Architecture Code**: The architecture of the model and the trained process are defined in the file `Notebook.ipynb`.
 - **Server App Code**: The FastAPI application code is provided in the file `main.py`.
 - **Docker Compose Configuration**: The `docker-compose.yml` file defines the services required to build and run the application in a Docker container.
 - **Dockerfile**: The `Dockerfile` contains instructions for building the Docker image.
 Ensure that you have all necessary dependencies listed in `requirements.txt`.